sedoo/sedoo-catalogue-doc/README.md

 Read more about [user/group Pages][userpages] and [project Pages][projpages].

+## Project name
+You'll need to set the correct base in docs/.vuepress/config.js.

+If you are deploying to https://<USERNAME or GROUP>.gitlab.io/, you can omit base as it defaults to "/".

+If you are deploying to https://<USERNAME or GROUP>.gitlab.io/<REPO>/, (i.e. your repository is at https://gitlab.com/<USERNAME>/<REPO>), set base to "/<REPO>/".

 ## Did you fork this project?

 If you forked this project for your own use, please go to your project's